 Dr Andrea Cammarano

-- Lecturer (Systems Power and Energy)
+- Senior Lecturer (Systems Power & Energy)

 +44 (0) 141 330 4972

-I am lecturer in System Dynamics and I am part of the SPE group.
+I am senior lecturer in System Dynamics and I am part of the SPE group.
 I graduated from the University of Naples in Aerospace Engineering in 2006.
 After my degree I worked for two years in acoustics and noise reduction for Ansaldo Breda (high speed train V250) and Piaggio Aeronautica (P180 Avanti).
 During this period I nurtured my passion for research and I finally decided to continue my studies by joining the University of Bristol for a PhD.
 My PhD dissertation was titled "Increasing the bandwidth of vibration based Energy harvesters".
-During these years I developed an interest for nonlinear dynamics.
+During these years I developed an interest for nonlinear dynamical systems.
 After working for the university of Bristol on three projects on nonlinear dynamics, I was appointed as a lecturer in System Dynamics in January 2015.